 A note about mosques

 There are several mosques on Gili Trawangan, with the biggest located just behind the main street.
 There are several calls to prayer daily which last for a few minutes or up to an hour depending on the day and time of day.
 These occur every day of the year on Gili Trawangan, but will increase in length and frequency throughout Ramadan and Eid.
 They are fairly loud and if you are staying somewhere nearby the mosque, they can be a little intrusive.
 This is just a fact of life on Gili Trawangan as most places to stay are nearby the main street.
 A good recommendation is to bring earplugs with you if you’re a light sleeper!
-To find out more about our dive and stay packages here.

 Can I get involved?